 Perspectives offers relevant and cutting-edge information in the field of genetic counseling, as well as news from NSGC.
-Articles fall into several categories:
+Scroll to the end of this page for details on writing guidelines and frequently asked submission questions.

 Clinical Practice